 The Wiltshire Wildcat comes early in the season, so my lack of form should help me to empathise with the many for whom this will be a first test of the legs after a winter confined to short rides and turbo sessions.
 It’s a theory, at least.

 We head out of Salisbury Racecourse just after 10am.
 It’s a warm August day and the sky is blue.
-It might not be quite so pleasant at 8am in March, I imagine.
 As we swing left, hitting and holding 20mph before plummeting down towards Stratford Tony, the Garmin can’t quite keep up and takes a while to send us on our way towards Broad Chalke.
 I’m already regretting trusting modern tech over an old-school note taped to the stem.